Toms River Regional Schools: Administration

 Frank J. Roselli assumed the role of interim superintendent of schools on October 21, 2010, following the sudden retirement of longtime superintendent Michael J. Ritacco, who earlier that day surrendered to the FBI and was charged in an 18-count fraud indictment.
 Ritacco was accused and ultimately convicted of accepting between one and two million dollars in bribes from the school district's insurance broker.
 Roselli was appointed superintendent on January 18, 2011.

 In the spring of 2013, after suffering a heart attack, Roselli announced his retirement.
-Thomas Gialanella was appointed interim superintendent, effective July 1, 2013, and Dr. Marianne Gaffney was appointed interim assistant superintendent, replacing Joseph Pizza as of August 1, 2013.
-Subsequently, due to Gialanella's inability to start on July 1, James Hauenstein was named Interim Superintendent for the month of July 2013.
+Thomas Gialanella was appointed interim superintendent, effective July 1, 2013, and Marianne Gaffney was appointed interim assistant superintendent, replacing Joseph Pizza as of August 1, 2013.
+Subsequently, due to Gialanella's inability to start on July 1, James Hauenstein was named interim superintendent for the month of July 2013.

 David Healy took over as permanent superintendent on July 1, 2014, after being named by the board on March 11, 2014.
 Healy had been superintendent in the Matawan-Aberdeen Regional School District.

-Michael S. Citta, who is Principal of Toms River High School South, was named as superintendent in February 2022.
+Michael S. Citta, who was Principal of Toms River High School South, was named as superintendent in February 2022.

 Board of education

-The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+The district's board of education, composed of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 Seats on the district's board of education are allocated based on the population of the constituent municipalities, with six seats assigned to Toms River and the other three municipalities—Beachwood, Pine Beach and South Toms River—each assigned one seat.